Skip to content

 API: run_workflow

-Defined workflows show up in the Others > Workflows menu.
-You can also open the dialog at Others > Workflows > Run workflow and select the workflow to run.
+Defined workflows show up in the bottom of the Others > Workflows menu.
+You can also open the workflow editor, choose a workflow and click the "Run" button.
 If the workflow does not have any input arguments, it will be run immediately.
 If it has, a new dialog will be opened to ask for the input arguments.

 Note